myles-lewis/locuszoomr/README.md

 Requests to LDlink are cached using the `memoise` package, to reduce API requests.
 This is helpful when modifying plots for aesthetic reasons.

+See the vignette for code examples of how to add 1000 Genomes LD data and/or recombination rate.

 # Example locus plot